MrSmithx/GooglyEyes-for-Cinnamon/README.md

-# 👀 Following Eyes Desklet
+# 👀 Googly Eyes Desklet

 A fun and lightweight **Cinnamon Desklet** that draws a pair of animated eyes which follow your mouse cursor around the desktop.